anikx7/MedApp/README.md

 3. Open Android Studio
 4. Click File -> Open Project (open cloned folder)
 5. Build the whole application
-6. User emulator to utilze OCR scanning feature
+6. Use an Android device with a camera to utilze OCR scanning feature